(* *********************************************************************** *)

 Qed.

-note: after the aac_rewrite <- H, one could use ring to close the proof
+Note: after the aac_rewrite <- H, one could use ring to close the proof

 End Examples.